Frankenstein disease in LNG contracts

 LNG agreements pieced together from dead contractual bodies are dangerous.
 Still many see them as their only source of inspiration.
 They can do better.

-Have you ever heard of Frankenstein disease?
+Have you ever heard of Frankenstein’s disease?
 No?
 Let’s be frank.
 I have invented the name.
 But no other word describes the condition better.

-The parties have made a number of assumptions about their particular future when they worked out the contractual solution.
-As always with assumptions, a number of them will be right, many will be wrong.
+The parties made several assumptions about their particular future when they worked out the contractual solution.
+As always with assumptions, a number of them will be right, and many will be wrong.
 As soon as the contract is concluded, reality starts to spoil the perfect harmony (again, there is no such thing as perfection) and the struggle called contractual life starts.

-In most long-term contractual lives, this struggle gets resolved by successive revision in order to keep the parties happy and the consensus intact.
-Fact is, that no contract can possibly encompass all possible scenarios which the contract will have to endure.
+In most long-term contractual lives, this struggle gets resolved by successive revisions to keep the parties happy and the consensus intact.
+The fact is, that no contract can possibly encompass all possible scenarios that the contract will have to endure.
 Wow, here is the schoolmaster again.

 Pushed to the extreme, this means that no contract can be like the other, as no situation is exactly like the other.
-In order to make life a little more effective (otherwise we would all be engaged in endless haggling) templates have been developed for most of the common (and quite a few uncommon) situations in life.
+To make life a little more effective (otherwise, we would all be engaged in endless haggling) templates have been developed for most of the common (and quite a few uncommon) situations in life.
 This is generally a good thing.

-A contract, that has been concluded in the 1990’s between an African and an American party is ill-suited to serve as an example for a situation between a North Western European and a Middle Eastern party in 2012 (just for the sake of an example).
+A contract, that was concluded in the 1990s between an African and an American party is ill-suited to serve as an example for a situation between a North Western European and a Middle Eastern party in 2012 (just for the sake of an example).
 Still, whole swathes of old legacy agreements are virtually copy-pasted into new agreements.
 The old contract pieces come from dead contractual bodies and are resuscitated in the new agreement.
 You have a Frankenstein.

 Sometimes a whole agreement is being resuscitated in one piece.
 That’s a Zombie then.

-Long-term LNG is still unfinished business and undergoes radical change for at least another decade or so.
+Long-term LNG is still unfinished business and will undergo radical change for at least another decade or so.
 Things will settle eventually, but that’s not a luxury you can indulge in if you are negotiating your long-term LNG agreement right now.
-So, take your old example contracts found in a Google search and shredder them.
-This gives you a little more work, a lot more freedom and heavier legal bills but it will pay off handsomely when you don’t have to deal with a monster later.
+So, take your old example contracts found in a Google search and shred them.
+This gives you a little more work, a lot more freedom, and heavier legal bills but it will pay off handsomely when you don’t have to deal with a monster later.

 0 replies